jonathanwiesel/alfred-workflows/Alfred Extensions/Organizer/README.md

 =================

 ***
-Organize/Clean up Finder window elements by name, kind or modification date.
+Organize/Clean up Finder window elements by name, kind, date or size.

 This extension makes the actions shown below (except for label):